Transportation Demand Management (TDM)

 Timely information about current traffic conditions can alert commuters and divert some trips away from developing bottlenecks, where traffic accidents or other incidents are causing delays.

-- Managing Demand Through Travel Information Services,Federal Highway Administration - This brochure highlights the opportunities and benefits for using traveler information services to manage demand during periods of congestion, including congestion during commute periods, special events, and emergencies.
+- Managing Demand Through Travel Information Services,Federal Highway Administration - Good overview.
+This brochure highlights the opportunities and benefits for using traveler information services to manage demand during periods of congestion such as commute periods, special events, and emergencies.
 It highlights examples of traveler information systems in use around the country and overseas

-- Real Time Traveler Information, Federal Highway Administration publications
+- Real Time Traveler Information, Links to useful Federal Highway Administration publications

-- TravInfo, San Francisco Bay Area partnership between Metropolitan Transportation Commission, the California Highway Patrol (CHP), and the California DOT - One-stop, toll-free phone and Internet service that provides real-time traffic and airport information, and information about transit bike routes and other alternatives
+- 511 SF Bay, San Francisco Bay Area partnership between Metropolitan Transportation Commission, the California Highway Patrol (CHP), and the California DOT - One-stop, toll-free phone and Internet service that provides real-time traffic and parking information, and information about rideshare, transit, bike routes, and other alternatives

 - Washington State Traveler Information and Travel Alerts, Washington State Department of Transportation - Provides real-time information about traffic conditions allowing drivers to choose other routes or schedules